TollyH/pymaze/README.md

 - You have a compass which will point toward the monster's location, however you only have a limited amount of time to use it before you must wait for it to recharge.
 - You can place a temporary barricade which will act like any other wall until it breaks.
 You may only have one built at a time, it cannot be broken early, and it will block you as well as the monster.
 - Some levels contain single use key sensor which will display the location of every key on the map for a limited amount of time.
+- Levels may also contain guns.
+These can be fired once each and, if you hit the monster, it will be sent back to its spawn point.

 ## Map Colours